sarakpyny/MLOps-nlp-manifesto/README.md

 ## Presentation Layer

-Phase 12 adds a public-facing documentation website built with Quarto and deployed on GitHub Pages.
+A public-facing documentation website built with Quarto and deployed on GitHub Pages.
 The website includes:

 * project overview